 Message Passing Interface (MPI)

 The Message Passing Interface is a standard for passing data and other messages between running processes which may or may not be on a single computer.
 It is commonly used on computer clusters as a means by which a set of related processes can work together in parallel on one or more tasks.
-Unlike the SMP / OpenMP approaches to parallelism, the parallel strands of execution in a MPI environment do not share any memory: these strands (processes) must therefore communicate data and other information by passing messages between each other.
+These strands (processes) must therefore communicate data and other information by passing messages between each other.

 MPI is used on systems ranging from a few interconnected Raspberry Pi’s through to the UK’s national supercomputer, Archer.